Volcomix/hashcode-practice-2021/README.md

 ## Profiling your code

 1. Go in the `profiling` directory which contains a web application capable of running the solver web worker.
-2. Run `yarn start` in this directory which will open the web application in a new tab of you default web browser.
+2. Run `yarn start` in this directory which will open the web application in a new tab of your default web browser.
 3. You can then pick an input dataset file to start running a solver worker with this file.
 4. Display the browser console to see the console output (info and progress).
 5. Use the browser profiling development tools to analyse your code performance.